Wolf Creek Pass in CO: Beware of the wolf

 What is the grade of Wolf Creek Pass?

 The road has some steep sections.
 The pass is significantly steep on either side.
 The west side of the pass is at a 7 percent downhill grade.
 It’s one of the steepest paved mountain passes of Colorado.

 How long does it take to get through Wolf Creek Pass?

 To drive the road without stopping will take most people between 60 and 75 minutes.
 The pass is named for the nearby Wolf Creek.
 The pass was immortalized in a country music song.

 Is Wolf Creek Pass open?

 Set high on the Continental Divide, the road is open all year round and often snow-packed and icy in the winter months.
 The pass is known for its deep, stable snowpack.
 In most seasons it has double or triple the snowpack of the northern or central Colorado mountains.
 It can be very dangerous in winter.
 Like most mountain passes in Colorado, the winter season also makes this highway a challenge to tow on.
 In fact, when given the opportunity, most over-the-road truck drivers will avoid the entire state during the cold months.
 Even summertime sees the occasional snow.
 Harsh storms can induce vertigo even in veteran plow drivers.

-Most crashes on the Pass occur at the switchback curve near the Wolf Creek scenic outlook area.
+Most crashes on the pass occur at the switchback curve near the Wolf Creek scenic outlook area.
 It’s said to be one of the most dangerous roads in Colorado.
-It features a challenging switchback turn -on the west side- with a 200-foot dropoff on the other side of the curve.
+It features a challenging switchback turn -on the west side- with a 200-foot drop off on the other side of the curve.
 If you hit the turn too fast you will go right off the edge.
 There are two runaway truck ramps on the westbound side of the pass for truckers that lose control of their brakes.
 From 2011 to 2015, 49 semi-truck drivers have crashed on the west side of the pass and 3 truck drivers have been killed in crashes on the pass.